Slogulai/Slogulai.github.io/journal.md

 I had the most fun with about, because who doesnt like to talk about themselves?
 I decided to hop onto my mac and browse through all the photos I had taken picking out the ones I liked the most.
 Once I had felt good about the number of photos, I pushed them all to the repository.
 I decided for the format of about to be some intro text about myself, and a 4 column collage of my adventures over the last couple of years.
-I staggered the photos to be somewhat symmetrical and added a panoramic photo at the bottom for some extra flair.
+I figured that both previous work, which hosts my resume, and my home page covered enough in regards to my professional experience so I made the about page more about my outside life rather than my inside life.
+I staggered the photos to be symmetrical and added a panoramic photo at the bottom for some extra flair.
 I did some simple optimizing on this by adding lazy loading to the pictures that arent seen first, and eager loading to the pictures that are seen first, since I did notice a little delay on loading depending on what device, or internet connection one had.
 When viewing this on a phone, all the photos are displayed in a single column for responsiveness.

 ## Previous Work
+With previous work, I decided to create an entire resume out of html instead of using google api to display a copy of my resume.
+I made sure to structure it semantically within the html and also to make sure the resume looks visibly well on the actual web page through CSS.
+I also included a download button with a confirmation pop up in case someone would want to download a pdf of the resume itself.

 ## Projects
+Projects showcases two of my favorite projects I have worked on while in Computer Science.
+This web page uses grid display within the css since there was a specific way I wanted the pictures and paragraphs to display along with the links that are included for the github repositories for these projects.
+I made sure to source any images that were used within this web page.

+## Anecdotes
+There were a lot of really neat things that I found throughout the development of this project.
+Using Basin for the form submission was a really great thing to find as I didnt want to have a form that didnt do anything.
+Adding a favicon to each web page was also something that I felt was important, so I found a free wave favicon, I am a person of the ocean, and used that on every web page.
+Using javascript to inject the navbar onto every web page was a fun venture and I am really happy with how it looked.
+Overall, I am very happy and proud with the cleanliness of my website, the functionality and the responsiveness of everything.
+This was a greatly fun final project!